uadmin/uadmin/docs/_build/html/_sources/system_reference.rst.txt

 .. image:: assets/deleteuser.png

 Well done!
-You know now how to configure your user by adding, updating, customizing and deleting a user account.
+Now you know how to configure your user by adding, updating, customizing and deleting a user account.

 User Group
 ----------